- Location:Karnataka, South India

 In 1973, the park turned one of India’s first tiger reserves.
 In 1974, Bandipur was declared a National Park.
 Bandipur has a very special place in the efforts of India to natural preservation.
 It was the reserved hunting ground of the royal family of Voodiyar.
 In 1930, it was named as Venugopal Wildlife Park.

-The whole region now comprises the huge Nilgiri Biosphere Reserve, which is India’s one of the most wide areas of protected jungles.
+The whole region now comprises the huge Nilgiri Biosphere Reserve, which is India’s one of the widest areas of protected jungles.

 Flora at Bandipur National Park